Doubles (2000 film)

-Doubles is a 2000 Indian Tamil-language drama film written and directed by Pandiarajan, who also played a guest appearance in the film.
+Doubles is a 2000 Indian Tamil-language comedy film written and directed by Pandiarajan, who also played a guest appearance in the film.
 Produced by K. Rajan, the film stars Prabhu Deva, Meena, and Sangeetha, while Vivek, Manivannan, and Kovai Sarala play supporting roles.
 The film's score and soundtrack are composed by debutant Srikanth Deva.
 The film was released on 11 August 2000.

 Plot

 The movie starts projecting Prabhu as a shopkeeper who sells toys to kids.
 He does all possible crazy actions in the world, which really irritates everyone.
 He has many bad habits, such as drinking and smoking.
 Prabhu marries Meena, but she wants her husband to be like Sree Ram.
 Prabhu acts as if he is a nice guy and also gets caught a few times when he tries to overact.
 Sangeetha, Meena's close friend, comes and stays with Meena as she is doing her final year in Madras Medical College.
 Prabhu had earlier pinched Sangeetha's hip when she was travelling on a bus.
 He gets slapped by Sangeetha and was thrown from that bus before she meets him.
 Sangeetha takes the task of seducing Prabhu to prove that he is a womaniser to Meena and fails in many attempts.
 The film ends as Meena dies of jaundice and Prabhu realising that his true love was only for Meena.
-Sangeetha marries Ganesh, who comes for one scene in the ending.
+Sangeetha marries Ganapathy, who comes for one scene in the ending.